SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

         }
 ```

-- to make this compile, you will need to add inheritance on the App.xaml class to the interface `IMvxServiceConsumer<IMvxStartNavigation>` and you will need to include some using statements:
+- to make this compile, you will need to add inheritance on the App.xaml class to the interface `IMvxServiceConsumer` and you will need to include some using statements:

 ```
 using Cirrious.MvvmCross.ExtensionMethods;